dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ### Integrating Angular with Serverless REST API

-Both `TaskListComponent` and `TaskFormComponent`, will depend on `TaskListService` to communicate with our serverless REST API, so let's handle the service implementation first.
+Both `TaskListComponent` and `TaskFormComponent` will depend on `TaskListService` to communicate with our serverless REST API, so let's handle the service implementation first.

 Open the recently created service file, `src/app/task-list/task-list.service.ts`, and insert the following code: